PramodhKumar3/PramodhKumar3/README.md

 PramodhKumar3/PramodhKumar3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
 # 👋 Hi, I'm Pramodh Kumar

 💻 Software Engineer @ Capgemini | Java Backend Developer | Spring Boot | Microservices

-I'm passionate about coding, upgrading my skills, and building scalable applications.
+I’m passionate about coding, upgrading my skills, and building applications that solve real-world problems.
-I enjoy working on backend development, microservices, and full-stack projects.
+I love experimenting with new technologies and continuously improving myself as a developer.

 ---